sindresorhus/sindresorhus.github.com/source/content/apps/any-text.md

 #### The widget does not show up in the widget picker

-This is a well-known iOS issue.
+This is a iOS issue.
 [Try this.](https://webtrickz.com/third-party-lock-screen-widgets-not-showing-ios-16/)

 #### Can you support having multiple pieces of text that change during the day?

-I would like to keep the app simple and only support one piece of text.
-It's kinda in the app name.
-However, the app comes with a shortcut action to change the text, so you could use the Shortcuts automations to change the text during the day.
+I would like to keep the app simple, so it's not something I plan to support built-in.
+However, the app comes with a shortcut action to change the text, so you could use the [Shortcuts automations](https://support.apple.com/en-gb/guide/shortcuts/apdfbdbd7123/7.0/ios/17.0) to change the text during the day.

 *(macOS does not yet have automations.
 You can use [Shortery](https://apps.apple.com/app/id1594183810) for now.)*